cofounders/drywall-api/docs/api.md

 ```

 ## Billings
-### `GET /:user/billings`
+### `GET /billings`
-List all github organisations and paid organisations belonging to this :user
+List all github organisations and paid organisations belonging to this user
+`user` is an Auth0 user id in the form `github|<7_numbers>` that is taken from the bearer token in the Authentication header.
 ##### Sample Response
 Array of organisations for a user
 ```